Newsletter

 - South Pacific Splendor Cruise on Oceania’s Riviera, (October 2026) with ports: Papeete (Tahiti), French Polynesia; Pago Pago, American Samoa; Raiatea, French Polynesia; Suva, Fiji; Rarotonga, Cook Islands; Lautoka, Fiji and Alofi, Niue (October 2026)

-- Egypt (November 5-18, 2027) Grand Egyptian Museum opened November 1, 2025
+- Egypt (November 5-18, 2027)

-- Ghana … more information forthcoming as clients are very interested
+- Ghana (2028) … more information forthcoming

 Meetings, Incentives, Conferences and Exhibits (MICE):